gatsbyjs/gatsby/docs/reference/release-notes/v2.28/index.md

 - `DEV_SSR` - Server-side render (SSR) pages on full reloads during develop.
 Helps you detect SSR bugs and fix them without needing to do full builds.
 - `QUERY_ON_DEMAND` - Only run queries when needed instead of running all queries upfront.
 Speeds starting the develop server.
 - `LAZY_IMAGES` - Don't process images during development until they're requested from the browser.
-Speeds starting the develop server.
-See [Experimental: Lazy images in develo](#experimental-lazy-images-in-develop) section for additional details.
+Speeds starting the develop server (requires `gatsby-plugin-sharp@^2.10.0`).
+See [Experimental: Lazy images in develop](#experimental-lazy-images-in-develop) section for additional details.
 - `FAST_DEV` - Umbrella flag that enables `DEV_SSR`, `QUERY_ON_DEMAND` and `LAZY_IMAGES` features.
 - `FAST_REFRESH` - Use React Fast Refresh instead of the legacy react-hot-loader for instantaneous feedback in your development server.
 Recommended for versions of React >= 17.0.